lyteword/chspurgeon-tod/volume-3/psalm-53.md

 **Verse 5.**

-1\.What persecutors are to themselves-their own tormentors, full even of groundless fears.
+1\.
+What persecutors are to themselves-their own tormentors, full even of groundless fears.

-2\.What they are to one another-though in concert here, their bones are scattered hereafter.
+2\.
+What they are to one another-though in concert here, their bones are scattered hereafter.

-3\.What they are to those whom they persecute—made ashamed before them.
+3\.
+What they are to those whom they persecute—made ashamed before them.

-4\.What they are to God-a contempt and derision. *G. R.*
+4\.
+What they are to God-a contempt and derision. *G. R.*

 **Verse 6.**

-1\.There is salvation for Israel.
+1\.
+There is salvation for Israel.

-2\.That salvation is in Zion.
+2\.
+That salvation is in Zion.

-3\.Their salvation remains there when they are banished from it.
+3\.
+Their salvation remains there when they are banished from it.

-4\.Their joy becomes greater when they return. *G. R.*
+4\.
+Their joy becomes greater when they return. *G. R.*